bpstephanie/Clean_Crave/README.md

   - ### Typography
     The fonts chosen were 'Merienda' for the main headings and 'Lato' for the text in the body.
 Their fall back fonts are cursive and sans-serif, respectively.
-      * 'Merienda' was chosen for the headings to create and eye-catching title.
+      * 'Merienda' was chosen for the headings to create an eye-catching title.
       * 'Lato' was chosen for its easy to read properties.

   - ### Colour Scheme